GastonRodrigo/GastonRodrigo/README.md

 - Hi, I’m @GastonRodrigo
 - I’m interested in Blockchain dev & web3
 - I’m currently learning Python & Solidity
-- I’m looking to collaborate on ...
+- I’m looking to collaborate on Web3 projects
-- How to reach me ...
+- Can reach me in cordoba.gastonr@yahoo.com

 <!---
 GastonRodrigo/GastonRodrigo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.